BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-02-02-how-to-migrate-to-cilium-with-zero-downtime.md

 description: "How can you hot change your CNI from VPC CNI to Cilium on your Kubernetes cluster with zero downtime in a production environment?"
 author: [v_pelus]
 category:
-tags: [kubernetes, cloud, HAProxy, aws, cilium, consul, nlb, ebpf]
+tags: [kubernetes, cloud, HAProxy, aws, cilium, consul, nlb, ebpf, migration, bluegreen]
 color: rgb(0, 150, 255)
-thumbnail: "/images/posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime/main.png"
+thumbnail: "/images/posts/2026-02-02-how-to-migrate-to-cilium-with-zero-downtime/main.png"
 feature-img:
 language: en
 comments: true
 ---

 At Bedrock, we recently migrated our Kubernetes clusters from AWS VPC CNI to Cilium—with zero downtime.
-By leveraging HAProxy for progressive traffic shifting and Consul for dynamic configuration updates, we achieved a seamless transition to eBPF-powered networking.
+By leveraging Blue-Green canary with HAProxy for progressive traffic shifting and Consul for dynamic configuration updates, we achieved a seamless transition to eBPF-powered networking.

 You might wonder: why all this complexity around migration?
 Can't you simply install Cilium in place of VPC CNI with a straightforward `kubectl apply`?